NatronGitHub/Natron/Documentation/source/plugins/fr.inria.AngleBlur.rst

 AngleBlur node
 ==============

-*This documentation is for version 1.0 of AngleBlur.*
+*This documentation is for version 1.0 of AngleBlur (fr.inria.AngleBlur).*

 Description
 -----------